Hugh of Lincoln: Biography

-To become the prior of the first Carthusian monastery in England was a great honor, but for Hugh it was an honor he could do without.
+To become the prior of the first Carthusian monastery in England was a great honour, but for Hugh it was an honour he could well do without.
 To him it represented only a distraction from prayer and contemplation.
 The prior of the Grande Chartreuse Guigo II also opposed the nomination.
 It took the combined efforts of the Reginald Fitz Jocelin, Bishop of Bath (in whose diocese Witham Charterhouse, Somerset, was located), and Jean de Sassenage, Bishop of Grenoble (in whose diocese the Grande Chartreuse was located), to compel Hugh to accept.

 Thus, Hugh set out for England and reached Witham in 1179.
 Upon arrival, he found the monks in dire straits, living in wattled huts and with no plans yet advanced for the construction of more substantial monastery buildings.
 The establishment of the monastery had entailed the displacement of scores of peasants for whom little provision had been made and who were, consequently, inhospitable.
 The Carthusian monks were also far from content, complaining bitterly of the lack of building materials, money, and supplies promised to them.
 Hugh took these challenges, like all things, as a test.
 Henry was at that time at a manor or hunting lodge (presumably in nearby Selwood Forest) and thither Hugh went with a company of monks.
 Instead of finding fault with Henry, as one of his monastic companions had done, he told the king:I have not lost confidence in you, lord king.
 Rather do I sympathize with you because so many occupations and distractions prevent you concerning yourself with your soul’s salvation.
 You are indeed very busy, but with God’s help you will complete the good work you have begun.The intercession was successful and work began to proceed apace.
 Hugh's first attention focused on the building of the Charterhouse.
 He prepared his plans and submitted them for royal approbation, exacting full compensation from the king for any tenants on the royal estate who would have to be evicted to make room for the building.
 Hugh presided over the new house until 1186, attracting many to the community.
 Among the frequent visitors was King Henry, for the charterhouse lay near the borders of the king's chase in Selwood Forest, a favourite hunting-ground.